 The beautiful Aeolian Islands lie just an hour off the northeast coast of Sicily.
+They are often referred to as the Eolian Islands, Sicily.
 The eight beautiful islands cover an area of 620 sq mi and have been on my bucket list for years.
 Why?
 Because the name Stromboli stuck with me.
 It was either the 1950’s film, “Stromboli, Terra di Dio,” with Ingrid Bergman, or the Philly sandwich my college roommate used to crave from back home, the Stromboli.
 Mind you, I have been pronouncing Stromboli wrong, forever.
 In American English, we pronounce the sandwich, “strom BOW li. ” The island is pronounced, “STROM bow li.

-The Aeolian Islands are Unesco-protected and see a whopping 200,000 visitors a year.
+The Aeolian Islands of Sicily are Unesco-protected and see a whopping 200,000 visitors a year.
 There are two very cool active volcanoes: Stromboli and Volcano.
 The other main islands include Alicudi, Filicudi, Salina, Lipari, Panarea, and Basiluzzo.
 The Aeolians are a stunning group of islands well-worthy of exploring.
-There are a variety of ways to visit Italy’s Aeolian Islands, and a lot depends on your starting point and how much time you have.
+There are a variety of ways to visit Sicily’s Aeolian Islands, and a lot depends on where you position yourself and how much time you have.

-For a quick visit to the Aeolian Islands from mainland Sicily take a day trip
+For a quick visit to the Aeolian Islands, Sicily take a day trip

 Take a ferry from Palermo to visit the Aeolian Islands

-Ferry From Naples or Tropea, Calabria to the Aeolian Islands
+Ferry From Tropea, Calabria to the Eolian Islands

-Ferries companies to the Aeolian Islands from Milazzo, Sicily
+Ferries companies to the Eolian Islands from Milazzo, Sicily